talus-analytics-bus/simple-tracking-2024/README.md

 docker compose up
 ```

-Docker compose up will start both the database (at port 5432) and the website
+The command `docker compose up` will start both the database (at port 5432) and the website
 (at port 8000).

 ## Run website only